Lidiadev/price-aggregator/README.md

   - The aggregated price will be served from the datastore if it’s already available
   - If not available, the prices will be requested from the external sources, aggregated, then persisted and returned by the endpoint

 - an API Endpoint that fetches the persisted instrument prices from the datastore during a user-specified time range

-## Technologies and tools used
+## Technologies and tools
-- .NET 7.0
+- ASP.NET Core 7.0
-- In-memory DB
+- Entity Framework Core 7.0 (with In-memory DB)
+- XUnit, Fluent Assertions
-- RESTful API
+- WireMock
 - Circle CI

+## Architecture
+The solution is following the Clean Architecture principles and DDD.

 ## How to run the API
 From an IDE (Rider or Visual Studio), run `PriceAggregator.API`.

 The API provides Swagger UI which allows to interact with the API.

+### Database configuration
+The solution is configured to use an in-memory database.
+The solution can be run without needing to set up any additional infrastructure.

 ## Testing
 CircleCI runs integration tests for the microservice whenever a commit is pushed to the